sinanbozkus/FormHelper/README.md

 ```

 ## Documents
-English: English Documents are not ready yet.
+English: English Document are not ready yet.
 But you can look the samples.
 It's so easy to use.
 Turkish: http://www.sinanbozkus.com/form-helper-ve-fluent-validation-kullanarak-asp-net-core-validation-islemleri/